Cheng-Lin-Li/SegCaps/README.md

 ### 8. Install package on Raspberry Pi 2/3
 ### The section is under constructing.
 The SegCaps R3 model cannot fit into the memory of Raspberry Pi 2/3 so far.

+Below description just for you to install your Raspberry Pi environment ready for your own model.

 #### Download tensorflow pre-compile version for ARM v7.
 Tensorflow for ARM - Github Repo: https://github.com/lhelontra/tensorflow-on-arm/releases